alexrdz/personal-site-2018/_drafts/Refactoring-CSS.md

 Having my UI inventory on one side and the CSS on the other, I had a sort of road map of things I wanted to see and places in the stylesheet I wanted to visit.

 One of the first issues I wanted to tackle was the content width of the site.
 The main content of every major page on the site was consisted of a few paragraphs with 1 to three sentences each.
 This made for content to appear on one to two lines stretching across the entire site.
-I made it known before touching any code that this was the first issue I wanted to fix since it looked awkward and
+It looked awkward and made for a bad reading experience.